smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ② Create Schema: Create a new schema.

-③ Name(table): Enter the name for the table to be created.
+③ Name(table): Enter the name of the table to be created.
 Table names can include letters, numbers, and underscores, but cannot start with a number.
 Duplicate table names cannot be created within the same schema.

 ④ Name(column): Enter the column name.
-This is a required field, and duplicate column names cannot be created within the same table.
+Duplicate column names cannot be created within the same table.
+This is a required field.

 ⑤ Data Type: Select the data type for the column.
 This is a required field.

-⑥ Column Options: Depending on the Data Type, options can be adjusted, and settings can be customized according to the column's purpose.
+⑥ Column Options: Depending on the Data Type, the options can be adjusted and customized accordingly.

 ⑦ Column Delete Button: Delete the column.

 ⑧ Column Add Button: Add a new column.

-⑨ Cancel Button: Cancel creating a new table directly.
+⑨ Cancel Button: Cancel creating a new table.

-⑩ Complete Button: Complete creating a new table directly.
+⑩ Complete Button: Complete directly creating a new table.

 **Adding Tables via Local File Upload**